vsanthanam/Nexum/Guides/Designing For Reachability.md

 ## Who, What, and When?

-Reachability allows your app to observe changes device's network connection status and handle them appropriately.
-This is the primary way to handle apps that rely on an internet connection, rather than having the user attempt a connection which might fail.
+Reachability allows your app to observe changes ina device's network connection status and handle them appropriately.
+This is the best way to handle a broken inernet connection proactively in apps that rely on an internet connection to work correctly, rather than having the user attempt a connection which might fail.
 Depending on the reason for the failure, that connection could add a few seconds of loading to your app.
-It also allows you to abstract away the process of connection state management away from the part of your code base that is making and handling network requests.
+Using reachability allows you to abstract the process of connection state management away from the part of your code base that is making and handling network requests.
 Nexum uses a single class, an `NXNetwork`, which is used to monitor the reachability of a given host.
 Each `NXNetwork` can be used for monitor the reachability of a single host only, and can inform your app of changes to the device's ability to reach that host in a number of ways: delegation, a block, and a notification.
 NXNetwork objects are long-lasting -- you must maintain a reference to the object in memory if you want it to continue observing reachability changes.

 To design around rechability, you've got to make some decisions early on.